Knappskog

-Knappskog is a village in Øygarden municipality in Vestland county, Norway.
+Knappskog is a village in Øygarden Municipality in Vestland county, Norway.
 The village lies along the northeastern coast of the island of Sotra, about halfway between the villages of Ågotnes (to the north) and Kolltveit (to the south).
-The island of Geitung lies about 500 m off the coast of Knappskog.
+The island of Geitanger lies about 500 m off the coast of Knappskog.

-The 0.91 km2 village has a population (2019) of 1,640 and a population density of 1802 PD/km2.
+The 0.9 km2 village has a population (2025) of and a population density of 1779 PD/km2.